Una Stubbs: Career

 Stubbs featured in the Fawlty Towers episode "The Anniversary" in 1979.
 From 1979 to 1981, she played Aunt Sally in the ITV children's series Worzel Gummidge opposite Jon Pertwee and Barbara Windsor, and was for several years a team captain in the weekly game show Give Us a Clue in the 1980s, reuniting her with Lionel Blair, the other team captain.

 She appeared in the shows Midsomer Murders, Heartbeat, Casualty, Keeping Up Appearances, Born and Bred and The Worst Witch.
-In recent years, Stubbs also appeared in Victoria Wood's We'd Quite Like to Apologise, The Catherine Tate Show, Agatha Christie's Marple, EastEnders, Benidorm and, from 2010, Sherlock as Mrs. Hudson.
+In recent years, Stubbs also appeared in Victoria Wood's We'd Quite Like to Apologise, The Catherine Tate Show, Agatha Christie's Marple, EastEnders, Benidorm and, from 2010, Sherlock as Mrs. Hudson where she was nominated for Best Supporting Actress at the Crime Thriller Awards.
 She appeared in an episode of Call the Midwife in 2015.

 Stubbs was on the West End stage in Noël Coward's Star Quality with Penelope Keith in 2001 and Friedrich Schiller's Don Carlos with Derek Jacobi in 2005.
 Her other theatre credits included La Cage Aux Folles at the Menier Chocolate Factory, Pygmalion at the Theatre Royal, Bath and Old Vic and The Family Reunion at the Donmar Warehouse.
 She was in the original cast of The Curious Incident of the Dog in the Night-Time at the National Theatre in 2012.

 In 2015 she co-presented The Big Painting Challenge on BBC One alongside Richard Bacon.

 Personal life

 Stubbs was born in 1937 in Welwyn Garden City, Hertfordshire, the daughter of Angela K. Rawlinson and Clarence Reginald Stubbs.
 She grew up in Hinckley, Leicestershire, and was sent to La Roche dancing school in Slough by her mother.
 She was married to the actor Peter Gilmore from 1958 to 1969: they adopted a son, Jason.
 After their divorce in 1969, she married actor Nicky Henson.
 They divorced in 1975 but remained good friends.
 She and Henson had two children: composer Christian Henson (born 25 December 1971), and musician-composer Joe Henson (born 18 September 1973).

-For many years, Stubbs sketched vignettes of characters around London, and held exhibitions of these near her Mayfair home.
+For many years, Stubbs sketched vignettes of characters around London, and held exhibitions of these near her London home.
 On several occasions, paintings by Stubbs were exhibited at the Royal Academy's Summer Exhibition, most recently in 2020.

 Stubbs had known her Sherlock co-star Benedict Cumberbatch since he was four years old, as she had worked with his mother, Wanda Ventham.
 Stubbs was the subject of an episode of the BBC series Who Do You Think You Are?, broadcast on 24 July 2013.
 It discussed several of her ancestors, including her great-grandfather Sir Ebenezer Howard, who was the founder of the garden city movement, and was the driving force in the design and creation of the first garden cities, Letchworth Garden City and Welwyn Garden City, situated in Hertfordshire.

 After several months of ill health, Stubbs died at her home in Edinburgh on 12 August 2021, at the age of 84.